canonical/kafka-operator/README.md

 - SASL/SCRAM auth for Broker-Broker and Client-Broker authentication enabled by default.
 - Access control management supported with user-provided ACL lists.

-As currently Apache Kafka requires a paired Apache ZooKeeper deployment in production, this operator makes use of the [Apache ZooKeeper Operator](https://github.com/canonical/zookeeper-operator) for various essential functions.
+As currently Apache Kafka requires a paired Apache ZooKeeper deployment in production, this operator makes use of [Charmed Apache ZooKeeper](https://github.com/canonical/zookeeper-operator) for various essential functions.

 ### Features checklist